Skip Navigation

 Although there are hundreds of life insurance companies operating in the United States, only a select group will consider an HIV-positive applicant for coverage.

 The companies that do will have strict underwriting guidelines.
-But applicants who can demonstrate that they are on a regimented treatment plan and are managing the virus have a good shot of finding life insurance coverage at affordable rates.Several insurers offer traditional life insurance for HIV-positive applicants who demonstrate that they are properly managing the disease.
-A few companies offer guaranteed issue policies for applicants between age 50 and 85.
+However, applicants who can demonstrate that they are on a regimented treatment plan and are managing the virus have a good shot of finding life insurance coverage at affordable rates.
+Several insurers offer traditional life insurance for HIV-positive applicants who demonstrate that they are properly managing the disease.
+A few companies offer guaranteed issue policies for applicants between the ages of 50 and 85.

-When applying for fully-underwritten life insurance (medical exam required), the blood drawn will be tested for a variety of antibodies including HIV.
+When applying for fully underwritten life insurance (medical exam required), the blood drawn will be tested for a variety of antibodies, including HIV.

-Since life insurance rates are based on primarily on age and health, an applicant with HIV presents a higher risk and as such, the applicant will be charged a higher premium than a person without HIV.
+Since life insurance rates are based on primarily on age and health, an applicant with HIV presents a higher risk, and as such, the applicant will be charged a higher premium than a person without HIV.

-If your employer offers group life insurance, the policy is not typically underwritten so your HIV status does not have to be disclosed.
+If your employer offers group life insurance, the policy is not typically underwritten, so your HIV status does not have to be disclosed.

 With any life insurance product, the rates are based on the health classification of the applicant.
 Individuals who are shopping for life insurance with HIV will pay significantly more for their life insurance than an individual without HIV.